analogwp/analogwp-templates/readme.txt

 * New: Preselect pattern category based on theme builder template type
 * New: Updated size units for controls with newly supported units such as rem, vw, custom
 * New: Bumped minimum WordPress and PHP required versions to v5.9 and v7.0 respectively
-* Improvements: Updated client side React dependency to support v18 with Backwards compatibility
+* Improvements: Updated client-side React dependency to support v18 with Backwards compatibility
-* Improvements: Compatible up to WordPress v6.2.0
+* Improvements: Compatibility with WordPress v6.2.0
 * Improvements: Compatibility with Elementor v3.12.1 & Elementor Pro v3.12.1
 * Improvements: Updated translation files